 The Chicago Paris Cabaret Connexion was founded by Claudia Hommel, Elizabeth Doyle and Lynne Jordan, with the indispensable aid of Mylène Launay in Paris.

-Chicago coordinators are Claudia Hommel, Barb Smith, Cappy Kidd and Lydia Stux, with the assistance of Elizabeth Doyle, Kyle Kustedt, Greta Pope and others.
+Chicago coordinators are Claudia Hommel, Barb Smith, Cappy Kidd and Lydia Stux, with the assistance from Elizabeth Doyle, Kyle Kustedt, Greta Pope and others.

-Our principal French correspondents are Yves Bertrand, Jean-Claude Orfali and Mylène Launay with assistance by Maryline Rollet and Michèle Barbier.
+Our principal French correspondents are Yves Bertrand, Jean-Claude Orfali and Mylène Launay with assistance from Maryline Rollet and Michèle Barbier.

 Performers who joined our fundraising concerts for the first time in 2019 include: Bobby Kokott, Carol Solberg Moss, David Edelfelt, Drew Fase, Holly McGuire, Justin Harner, Kyle Hustedt, Myron Silberstein, Patricia Spaeth, and Russ Goeltenbodt.